Building and Construction Reform Package set to Raise Standards for Residential Developments in NSW

 – consider how this may affect current and ongoing projects;

 – be prepared for inspections and possible investigations; and

-Understanding how new legislation may affect you can be difficult.
-We are committed to keeping you updated with relevant updates on legislation that may effect you and your business.
+Understanding how the new legislation may affect you can be difficult.
+We are committed to keeping you updated with relevant updates on legislation that may affect you and your business.
 Should you require further advice on this current matter or others, we would be delighted to assist.